-The fifth biggest US carrier claims it has something better than normal phone insurance with its Device Protection Plus plans.
-The standard version costs $9.99 a month per device and offers a replacement device for phones if they are lost, stolen, damaged or have a mechanical failure, with deductible fees ranging from $50 to $175.
-Your replacement phone is available the next business day, and also get 20GB of cloud backup space.
-The advanced plan cost $11.99 a month and offers the same deductible fees for the loss or theft of a phone, but accidental damage fees are reduced to either $50 or $99.
-Your data cloud storage space goes up to 100GB as well and you get 90 days of credit monitoring for free.
+America’s fifth-largest carrier claims it has something better than normal phone insurance with its Device Protection Plus plans.
+The standard version costs $9.99 a month per device and offers a replacement device for phones if they are lost, stolen, damaged, or have a mechanical failure, with deductible fees ranging from $50 to $175.
+Your replacement phone is available the next business day, and you’ll keep your protection long after the manufacturer’s warranty expires.
+The advanced plan costs $12.99 a month and offers the same deductible fees for the loss or theft of a phone, but accidental damage fees are reduced to either $50 or $99.
+It also drops the repair price for a cracked screen down to just $29.

 US Cellular’s plans don’t sound too different from its rivals, although we do like the credit monitoring feature in case someone steals your phone and finds any financial information on it.

 Third-party phone insurance plans